rishabh376/new-fintech/README.md

 ---

 > **Ready to innovate?
-Fork, clone, and launch your AI-powered fintech platform today!**
+Fork, clone, and launch your AI-powered fintech platform on AWS today!**